-The event is sponsored by the Office of the Dean in the College of Pharmacy and Health Sciences and Tau Omega Chi.
-It is supported, in part, by the Society of Toxicology (SOT) through the Mid-Atlantic SOT Regional Chapter.
+The event was sponsored by the Office of the Dean in the College of Pharmacy and Health Sciences and Tau Omega Chi.
+It was supported, in part, by the Society of Toxicology (SOT) through the Mid-Atlantic SOT Regional Chapter.

 Associate Toxicology Specialist

 Ms. Habeeb is currently employed as an Associate Toxicology Specialist at Shiseido Americas Innovation Center.
 She began her academic career at St. John’s University and became very involved in organizations on campus such as Women in Leadership, Global Medical Brigades, Delta Phi Epsilon, and Tau Omega Chi.
 She also served as an Orientation Leader at New Student Orientation.
 She earned her Bachelor of Science degree in Toxicology with a minor in Chemistry in 2016 and continued at St. John’s to pursue her Master of Science degree in Toxicology.